Hotmoka/hotmoka/tutorial/Takamaka.md

       blockchain.account(0), // this account pays for the transaction _100_000, // gas provided to the transaction BigInteger.ONE, // gas price
-      classpath, // reference to family.jar and its dependency io-takamaka-code-1.0.jar
+      classpath, // reference to family-0.0.1-SNAPSHOT.jar and its dependency io-takamaka-code-1.0.jar
       new ConstructorSignature(PERSON, ClassType.STRING, INT, INT, INT), // constructor Person(String,int,int,int)
       new StringValue("Albert Einstein"), new IntValue(14), new IntValue(4), new IntValue(1879) // actual arguments
     ));